Buying Guide, LED Technology

 🔑 Key Specs Worth Knowing (Even for DIY)

-• Power Factor (PF) > 0.9: Means the driver uses power efficiently from your home’s wiring.
+• Power Factor (PF) > 0.9: Means the driver uses power efficiently from commercial properties’s wiring.
 Below 0.9 wastes electricity as heat.

 • Efficiency > 90%: Only 10% or less of the power becomes heat inside the driver.
 Lower-efficiency drivers run hot and die young.